sharanmurli/wealth_assessment/README.md

 - **Hardcoded WID**: To simulate API usage, we use a hardcoded user ID via `.env`.
 In a full app, authentication and user context would handle this.
 - **Basic Styling**: Focused on functionality and clarity over detailed pixel-perfect design due to time constraints.
 - **Partial Data Mapping**: Only relevant assetInfo fields are shown in `Details`.
 A schema definition could improve robustness.

 ---

+🔧 Future Enhancements
+- Robust Error Handling
+Improve user feedback by displaying detailed error messages for API failures, missing fields, and invalid data, along with appropriate UI fallbacks.

+- Mobile-Friendly Asset Interaction
+Optimize the UI for mobile devices by refining collapsible sections, improving touch targets, and ensuring smooth scrolling and responsiveness.

+- Search and Filter Functionality
+Allow users to quickly locate assets by implementing search and filtering options based on asset type, category, or keyword.

+- Dark Mode Support
+Add a toggle for light/dark themes using MUI's theme customization features, enhancing accessibility and user preference.

+---